The Konmari Method: Tidying Sentimental Items

 Take a photo of things that are bulky or awkward to store

-Things like old sports trophies, that cute stuffed bear you’ve had forever that’s literally falling apart, and the vase you painted with your best friend in college are all sweet things to hold on to but if you aren’t actively displaying them, you may be better off just snapping a photo.
+Things like old sports trophies, that cute stuffed bear you’ve had forever that’s literally falling apart, and the vase you painted with your best friend in college are all sweet things to hold on to.
+But, if you aren’t actively displaying them, you may be better off just snapping a photo.

 Choose just one item to keep from a collection

-This method is perfect if you feel guilty about getting rid of a large grouping of things that are important to you but you also don’t want to put them on display in your home – keep just one of them and find somewhere to put it that will make you smile.
+This method is perfect if you feel guilty about getting rid of a large grouping of things that are important to you but you also don’t want to put them on display in your home.
+Keep just one of them and find somewhere to put it that will make you smile.
 Even if you just tuck it inside a kitchen cabinet where you’ll see it every day but no one else will, that’s better than leaving it locked up in the attic and never looking at it!

 Create photo albums

 We create a yearbook for our family each and every year that contains aaaaall of the sweet memories from the year.
-That’s great for digital photos, but what about the old printed photos that you don’t have the heart to get rid of?
+That’s great for digital photos.
+But, what about the old printed photos that you don’t have the heart to get rid of?

 Photo books don’t have to just be for photos!

 In addition to creating albums for your photos, I also have always loved the idea of creating photo albums of kid artwork and crafts!
 Kids love to create and they often want to keep everything.
-Instead of piling everything into a box where you’ll never look at it, use your phone to take a photo of their best creations and once you have enough, you can create a photo album with all of the photos.
-They’ll love seeing their artwork in a book and you’ll love that it’s not taking over your entire house!
-I recommend using a service like Blurb to create your book – we’ve used them for years and love the quality!
+Instead of piling everything into a box where you’ll never look at it, use your phone to take a photo of their best creations and once you have enough.
+You can create a photo album with all of the photos.
+They’ll love seeing their artwork in a book.
+And, you’ll love that it’s not taking over your entire house!
+I recommend using a service like Blurb to create your book.
+We’ve used them for years and love the quality!

-You can also take this approach for old letters, ticket stubs, etc. It allows you to consolidate a lot of memories into a smaller footprint, and the photo book is much more likely to stay preserved than the papers alone would.
+You can also take this approach for old letters, ticket stubs, etc. It allows you to consolidate a lot of memories into a smaller footprint.
+And, the photo book is much more likely to stay preserved than the papers alone would.

 Get creative with displaying things